MercuryWorkshop/wisp-client-js/README.md

-# JavaScript Wisp Client
+# JavaScript Wisp Implementation

-This is an implementation of a [Wisp](https://github.com/mercuryWorkshop/wisp-protocol) client, written in Javascript for use in NodeJS and in the browser.
+This is an implementation of a [Wisp](https://github.com/mercuryWorkshop/wisp-protocol) client and server, written in Javascript for use in NodeJS and in the browser.

 ### Library Entrypoints:
 - `@mercuryworkshop/wisp-js/client` - Only contains the client code.